d3cod3/ofxVisualProgramming/README.md

 # ofxVisualProgramming - A visual-programming patching addon for OF

-> A collection of visual interactive objects to create in a cyber-transmedia with-code/without-code real-time patching environment;
+> A collection of visual interactive objects to create/develop in a cyber-transmedia with-code/without-code real-time patching environment;
 > includes Lua, GLSL version 120, Python and Bash(macOS & linux) scripting languages

 Operating system | Status